Call to order: 01352 757777

 What does a Forageplus analysis show about horse protein?

-Ideally, hay or haylage should not be soaked when feeding to laminitis-prone horses so that valuable water-soluble nutrients are not lost.
-A better approach is to check ESC and starch levels are below 10% and feed a measured amount of hay for calorie control.
-Where levels are a little high then a short soak of one hour will be sufficient.
+Ideally, hay or haylage should not be soaked when feeding laminitis-prone horses so that valuable water-soluble nutrients are not lost.
+A better approach is to check that the ESC and starch levels are below 10% and feed a measured amount of hay for calorie control.
+Where levels are a little high, a short soak of one hour will be sufficient.

 What about calories for horses prone to laminitis?